 Some background information to this framework:

-- For the open learning resources (without restrictions or with non-financial restrictions), adaptation rights are ordered from most (100%) to no rights to adapt.
+- For the free learning resources (without restrictions or with non-financial restrictions), adaptation rights are ordered from most (100%) to no rights to adapt.
 Licenses provide the conditions for adaptation.
 In the figure we have adopted the commonly used Creative Commons licenses.
 These licenses are about the rights creators give to others to retain, use, adapt and distribute their works and the conditions to be met when exercising those rights.
 The licences do not cover restrictions on access to the works.

 - The figure also shows that two Creative Commons licences do not grant rights of adaptation due to the ND (Non Derivative) condition.